Registered in Musculoskeletal™ (RMSK™) Sonography Credential and MSK Exam Information

-The new Registered in Musculoskeletal™ (RMSK™) sonography credential raises the standard of musculoskeletal sonography practice worldwide and promotes best practices for enhanced patient safety.
-To be eligible for a RMSK credential, you must first meet specific educational and professional experience requirements.
+The new Registered in Musculoskeletal™ (RMSK™) sonography credential and MSK exam raises the standard of musculoskeletal sonography practice worldwide and promotes best practices for enhanced patient safety.
+To be eligible for a RMSK credential and earn your certification, you must first meet specific educational and professional experience requirements.
 You must then pass the Musculoskeletal (MSK) sonography examination, which is four hours long and contains 200 questions.

 - MSK How to Apply Guide